mysociety/theyworkforyou/README.md

 commercial use is allowed.
 However, we disclaim warranty, and expect you not to use our name without our permission.

-See the file LICENSE.txt for exact legal information.
+See the file LICENSE.md for exact legal information.

 ## What is TheyWorkForYou.com anyway?